Gloriosa superba: flame lily

 Distribution and ecology

-The plant has been introduced to eastern parts of Australia (New South Wales and Queensland), Alabama in the United States, Suriname, parts of the Caribbean, and various Pacific Islands.
-The list of countries where it has been introduced is as follows:
+The species has been introduced to eastern Australia (New South Wales and Queensland), Alabama in the United States, Suriname, parts of the Caribbean, and various Pacific Islands.[2][5]

 The plant likely is pollinated by butterflies and sunbirds.[7]
 It grows in many types of habitat, including tropical jungles,[4] forests, thickets,[6] woodlands, grasslands, and sand dunes.[7]
 It can grow in nutrient-poor soils.[citation needed] It can be found at as high as 2,500 m (8,200 ft) in elevation.[7]